uitverse/uit-lang/README.md

 Since it's in development, currently, accept only number calculations.

 Make a file like the following.
-Eg. save as hello.uit
+E.g. save as `hello.uit`

 ```text
 4 + 5 * ( 4 + 3 / 2 ) - 4